September 16th, 2020

 Monday was another big driving day; we began seeing some smoke and evidence of fires now.

-It was not too dense as made our way southeast across Oregon into the northeastern corner of California then into Nevada to see our overlanding friend, KP, who now lives there.
+It was not too dense as made our way southeast across Oregon into the northeastern corner of California then into Nevada to see our overlanding friend, KP, who now lives in Reno.
 He was recently remarried but his wife was not well so we were unable to meet Danni.
 We met KP at a Mexican restaurant, had a couple of beers and dinner before he took us to one of his favourite boondocking spots overlooking the city.

 After a couple more beers he left and we had a quiet night hearing coyotes in the distance.